mIRC-Scripters/mirckb/docs/source/identifiers/decode.rst

 Solution: You should avoid using 'p' padding which can strip trailing spaces from the message, and same for using 'z' padding for binary strings which could end with 0x00, or with text strings which could end with byte value 128.

-* Encrypting by default creates a random salt, then precedes the encrypted string with a 16-byte header as the "Salted__" label followed by the 8 bytes of the random salt being used.
+* Encrypting by default creates a random salt, then precedes the encrypted string with a 16-byte header as the "%Salted%" label followed by the 8 bytes of the random salt being used.
 If using the 's' switch, that allows specifying a user-defined salt instead of letting one be randomly generated.
-When $decode sees the 1st 8 bytes of the ciphertext matching the 'Salted__' string, it ignores the 's' parameter you used, and instead uses the 8 bytes found in the ciphertext block following the 'Salted__'.
+When $decode sees the 1st 8 bytes of the ciphertext matching the '%Salted%' string, it ignores the 's' parameter you used, and instead uses the 8 bytes found in the ciphertext block following the '%Salted%'.
 However, $decode even does that when you used the 'l' switch to use a literal key instead of creating a hashed key based on the key parameter, and it ignores the 'i' switch instructing $decode to use a literal IV and to not generate a salted-key by combining the key parameter with what it 'thinks' is a salt.
 And that's the only reason the following can successfully decrypt the encrypted message:

 .. code:: text